Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: The Radon-Kolmogorov-Smirnov test

 \section{The Radon-Kolmogorov-Smirnov test}

 For independent samples $x_i \sim \popP$, $i = 1,\ldots,m$ and $y_i \sim \popQ$, $i = 1,\ldots,n$, and a given integer $k \geq 0$, the RKS test statistic \smash{$T_{d,k}$} is defined as in \eqref{eq:test-stat}.
 This statistic searches for a marginal (defined by projection onto the direction $w$) with the largest discrepancy in a truncated $k\th$ moment.
-As with any two-sample test, we can calibrate the rejection threshold for the RKS test statistic using a permutation null.
-Given any user-chosen level $\alpha \in [0,1]$, we reject $H_0: \popP = \popQ$ if
+As with any two-sample test, we can use permutations to compute a finite-sample valid p-value,